 Right now, there are tons of consensus methods out there.
 But for simplicity of discussion, we are going to cover the top four popular ones.

-Proof-of-Work(PoW): It is the first-ever consensus method used by a blockchain network.
+It is the first-ever consensus method used by a blockchain network.
 It was introduced with bitcoin.
 In this consensus method, there are miners who are responsible for validating a transaction.
 The hash of a new block is needed to be found so that it can be added to the network.
 The one who finds the first one gets rewarded with others.
-It requires extreme computational power and also has high requirements when it comes to hardware.
+Blockchain Proof of Work requires extreme computational power and also has high requirements when it comes to hardware.

-Delegated Proof-of-Stake(DPoS): DPoS is a different type of PoS.
+DPoS is a different type of PoS.
 It handles the node selection differently.
 The coin holders, in this case, select the nodes to take part in the consensus method.
 They can also vote while choosing or kicking a node.
 It is more suited for an established network with more trust.
+You can use this technology for blockchain business models.

-In this section, our focus would be on the blockchain use-cases.
+In this section, our focus would be on the enterprise blockchain use cases.
 The blockchain use-cases will help you understand blockchain technology better.
-There are hundreds of blockchain use cases, but for the sake of simplicity, we are going to list only a few of them below.
-If you want to learn more, then we suggest you check out the 20+ Blockchain technology use cases.
+There are hundreds of blockchain use cases, but we are going to list only a few of them below for the sake of simplicity.

 Supply Chain Management

 Supply Chain Management currently suffers from a lot of problems.
 For example, the biggest problem in SCM is product counterfeit.
-By using blockchain, products can be traced accurately, removing any counterfeit possible.
+By using blockchain for supply chain, products can be traced accurately, removing any counterfeit possible.
 It also improves transparency and ensures that there is a cost reduction on the whole part.
-Improvements in SCM also means an improvement in different industries, including healthcare, food industry, and so on.
+Improvements in SCM also mean an improvement in different industries, including healthcare, food industry, etc.

-This will relax the energy prices and also improve the reach of energy in places where it was not possible before.
+This will relax the energy prices and improve energy reach in places where it was not possible before.
 There are projects like Grid+ and Power Ledger that are making all of these possible.

 With blockchain, real estate can become more efficient with a safe and smooth transaction.
 All of these will be possible because of smart contracts that can automate tasks like buying or selling a property.
 It can also help do ownership verification and is cost-effective.